Jim’s first piece of New York advice is not to talk to anyone.

 Centre of the world with a doorman, a sprawling lobby and filled with people like the woman in the elevator amidst people laying low, avoiding eye contact and offsetting any social awkwardness with the fact that they practically live in Times Square.

-James is straight-faced when I tell him about it at a bar that evening.
+Jim is straight-faced when I tell him about it at a bar that evening.